 Methods for the alignment and merging of partially or inexactly aligned time-series.

-functions are named [type]_align
+The main alignment functions are named [type]_align and

 in intended to be used in the form: